 Welcome!
 What are you going to be doing at dBs Berlin?

 We are going on a visual effects and animation adventure!
-We will begin with a one-year pilot course.
+We will be launching Visual Effects in HE Certificate and Bachelor courses.
 It will be intense, action-packed and full of fun.

 What were you doing before you came to dBs Berlin?